Machine Learning-powered demand forecasting

 How to adopt this technology

 While demand planning and machine learning may go together as mayonnaise and fries (at least for our Belgian audience), successfully harnessing this technology requires careful consideration and preparation.
 Gartner research shows that “three of the top five reasons why organisations haven’t adopted AI are related to an inability to articulate a roadmap”.
-Luckily for you, we’ve already developed a roadmap with the most important opportunities & pitfalls of implementing AI into your organisation.
+Luckily for you, we’ve already developed a roadmap with the most significant opportunities & pitfalls of implementing AI into your organisation.

 The port of Antwerp is a world in itself.
-Very few outsiders know what really happens in Europe’s second-largest port.
+Very few outsiders know what happens in Europe’s second-largest port.
 Everyone knows the classic image of ships coming and going to load and unload goods.
 To make this possible, numerous players are needed, each of whom forms an indispensable link in the nautical chain in the port area: from lockmen, bridge keepers, tug crews and ship coordinators to pilots and boatmen.
 The safe piloting, mooring and unmooring of ships is the core business of Brabo.

 - Predictive machine learning models that capture planning uncertainties